Operation Claw (2019–2020): May

 On 12 May 2019, a group of PKK soldiers ambushed the Turkish Armed Forces, resulting in the deaths of two militants and bringing the PKK death toll to 45 in May.
 The weapons and head cameras were seized showing the route the militants came from.
 Using the ambush as a justification, Turkey launched a 'counter-terror' military operation on 28 May in the Hakurk Region.
 The Turkish military objectives were to destroy PKK shelters and caves that they were hiding in.
-On the first night of the operation, Sekif Mountain, in the vicinity of Lolan Water and Martyr Derviş Hill, was bombarded by Turkish Armed Forces warplanes for hours, before Turkish commandos & Special forces joined the airborne assault of the Sekif Mountain and Martyr Derviş Hill.
+On the first night of the operation, Sekif Mountain, in the vicinity of Lolan Water and Martyr Derviş Hill, was bombarded by Turkish Armed Forces warplanes for hours, before Turkish commandos and special forces joined the airborne assault of the Sekif Mountain and Martyr Derviş Hill.
 Following the clashes, 15 PKK militiamen were killed on the first day of the operation.
 By the end of the next day, the PKK suffered further losses according to the Turkish National Ministry of Defence, who claimed that another 15 militants were either killed or captured in northern Iraq's Hakurk area since the start of the operation.
 The PKK death toll increased by four on 30 May, but at the same time, the first Turkish losses were recorded: a specialist sergeant and a second lieutenant killed in action.
 Turkish warplanes continually bombarded PKK positions until the end of May.